Thomas Grant (barrister)

 Thomas Paul Wentworth Grant KC (born 1969) is an English barrister and author.
-He has been appointed Visiting Professor of Politics and Law at Gresham College for 2020–2021 and for 2021-2022.
+He has been appointed Visiting Professor of Politics and Law at Gresham College for 2020–2021 and for 2021–2022.
+Grant was appointed a Visiting Professor Law at the London School of Economics in 2022.

 Early life

 Grant was born in Colchester, Essex.
-After obtaining a place at Colchester Royal Grammar School he went on to read English at Bristol University, where he studied under the poet Charles Tomlinson and took a first class degree.
+After obtaining a place at Colchester Royal Grammar School, he went on to read English at Bristol University, where he studied under the poet Charles Tomlinson and took a first-class degree.
 Grant went on to study law at City University in London.

 Legal career

 Grant was called to the Bar in 1993.
 He completed a pupillage in the Chambers of George Carman QC at New Court in the Temple.
-His pupil masters included Hugh Tomlinson QC, with whom he appeared in the litigation relating to the construction of the Wembley stadium arch and the claim brought by the estate of the artist Francis Bacon against Marlborough Fine Art.
+His pupil masters included Hugh Tomlinson QC, with whom Grant appeared in the litigation relating to the construction of the Wembley stadium arch and the claim brought by the estate of the artist Francis Bacon against Marlborough Fine Art.

 New Court Chambers dissolved in 2000, shortly before the death of Carman.
-Grant joined 9 Old Square chambers before moving to Maitland Chambers, in Lincoln's Inn, in 2003.
+Grant joined 9 Old Square Chambers before moving to Maitland Chambers, in Lincoln's Inn, in 2003.
+He joined Wilberforce Chambers in 2022.

 Grant took silk in 2013.
 He practises in the areas of fraud, commercial, professional negligence and real estate litigation.
 He was involved in the proceedings brought by the Kazakh BTA Bank against its former chairman Mukhtar Ablyazov.
 He also acted for Boris Berezovsky in the claim brought by his former partner in 2013 and in later proceedings concerning Berezovsky's estate.

 More recently he has represented UBS in its claim against Dr Vijay Mallya relating to his residence in Regent's Park.
 He appeared in proceedings against the art dealer Matthew Green arising out of his obtaining loans on the security of various works of art he purportedly owned.